Mojahed91/Quantum-Fourier-Transform-for-n-qubits/README.md

-# I. Characterizing Coherent Errors in Quantum Fourier Transform via Simulation
+# Characterizing Coherent Errors in Quantum Fourier Transform via Simulation

+## Introduction

 The primary objective of this project is to demonstrate through simulation that our protocol can effectively measure the level of coherent errors in a quantum circuit.
 The included tutorials were developed as a follow-up to my master's research, intended for publication in an article.

-## The Motivation Examples
+## Motivation and Examples

 In the file simulations/main.py, I have provided an illustrative example using the Quantum Fourier Transform (QFT).
 I have introduced a coherent error (both controllable and uncontrollable coherent errors, as discussed in Ref[1]) to each CNOT gate.
 Additionally, the effect of the Amplitude Damping Channel (ADC) has been applied to each cross-resonance.